How to Murder Your Wife: Plot

-Stanley concocts a plot in his comic strip for Brannigan to kill his wife by drugging her and disposing of her body in concrete on the construction site next to his townhouse, so that Brannigan can resume his career as a secret agent.
-As usual, he enacts the events live before drawing the strip, drugging his wife during a cocktail party, but using a department-store mannequin to play out her burial in the concrete from the mixer.
+Stanley concocts a plot for his comic strip in which Brannigan murders his wife by drugging her and disposing of her body, so that Brannigan can resume his career as a secret agent.
+As usual, he enacts the events in real life before drawing the strip, drugging his wife during a cocktail party at the Fords' home.
+As she sleeps, Stanley crawls out the window and throws a mannequin dressed as Mrs. Ford into a concrete mixer on the construction site behind their townhouse.

-The next morning, while Stanley is sleeping, Mrs. Ford sees the finished comic strip describing Stanley's murder plan.
+The next morning, while Stanley is sleeping, Mrs. Ford sees the finished comic strip detailing Stanley's murder plan.
 Heartbroken, she leaves, taking only her dog.
 After publication of the comic strip in the newspapers, and with Mrs. Ford having disappeared without explanation, Stanley is arrested and charged with murder, with his comic strips used as prosecution evidence at the trial.
-Facing a possible conviction, Stanley takes up his own defense and pleads justifiable homicide, appealing to the all-male jury's frustrations regarding their own wives and marriages.
+Facing a possible conviction, Stanley conducts his own defense and pleads justifiable homicide, appealing to the all-male jury's frustrations regarding their own wives and marriages.
 He is acquitted unanimously, and the men in the courtroom applaud wildly and carry Stanley out on their shoulders.

 Accompanied by a joyful Charles, Stanley goes home and sees traces that his wife has returned and is in their bedroom.
 Charles reminds him that killing her now would not have any legal consequences, since Stanley has been acquitted of her murder and trying him again would constitute double jeopardy.
-However, when he enters their bedroom, he finds her naked under the covers, and she silently invites him to join her, which he does.
+However, when he enters their bedroom and finds her naked under the covers, she silently invites him to join her, which he does.
 Charles enters what used to be his bedroom and finds Mrs. Ford's mother, who has arrived with her daughter and is unpacking.
 Like Charles, she has a prominent tooth gap, and there is instant chemistry between them.
 Breaking the fourth wall, Charles closes the door.

+Production

+It was written by George Axelrod, who had just made Paris When It Sizzles (1964) with director Richard Quine.
+Axelrod said Quine "talked me into letting him direct How to Murder Your Wife, which I should have directed myself.
+I was ready then but too frightened."